-Observation 2: The distributions of the development status for single-contributor and multicontributor projects are similar.
-Thus, the possibility that the single-contributor projects are in some way infant projects seems remote.
+Observation 2: The distributions of the development status for the single contributor and the multi-contributor projects are similar.
+Thus the possibility that the single contributor projects are in some way infant projects seems remote.

-Of course, in our analysis, we will control for the time for which the project has been in existence and the stage of development, and we will examine whether our results are robust to the exclusion of single-contributor projects.
+Of course, in our analysis, we will control for the time for which the project has been in existence, the stage of development and we will examine whether our results are robust to the exclusion of single contributor projects.